 Anna Bolena at the MN Opera

-You know that I usually like to give you loads and loads of history and backstory whenever I go to an opera, but this time, all you need to know about Anne Boleyn, 2nd wife of Henry VIII, can be seen in this video (which is itself an opera of sorts):
+You know that I usually like to give you loads and loads of history and backstory whenever I go to an opera, but this time, all you need to know about Anne Boleyn, 2nd wife of Henry VIII, can be heard in this song:

 "Young Anne Boleyn she was two, had a daughter, the best she could do.
 I said she flirted with some other man, and off for the chop went dear Anne"